-- Look at the column (a) labeled "number of dependents" and find the number of dependents you are claiming (Form 140PY, page 1, box 10). - Find the income threshold amount in column (b) next to the number of dependents you are claiming. - Compare that income threshold amount in column (b) with the income listed in Step 1 on Worksheet I, line 3.
+- Look at the column (a) labeled "number of dependents" and find the number of dependents you are claiming (Form 140PY, page 1, box 10, excluding persons listed on Page 2, line A3.). - Find the income threshold amount in column (b) next to the number of dependents you are claiming. - Compare that income threshold amount in column (b) with the income listed in Step 1 on Worksheet I, line 3.